goblinsan/approval-guard-vscode/README.md

 Lightweight client for interacting with an Approval Guard service from inside VS Code.

 ## Features (Initial Scaffold)
-- Command: `Approval Guard: Create Request` – prompts for a justification, creates a request against the configured service, optionally waits for a terminal status, then surfaces the result.
+- Command: `Approval Guard: Create Request` – prompts for a justification in interactive mode OR accepts an argument object (see Non-Interactive section) to run silently.
 - Command: `Approval Guard: Open Status Panel` – opens a simple webview panel that shows the most recent request's status.
+- Command: `Approval Guard: Create Request (Args)` – programmatic/agent oriented; accepts an argument object directly (no prompt) and returns the request result.
 - Programmatic API (other extensions can depend): exposes `requestApproval` and `getVersion` via `exports` from `activate`.

 ## Configuration